mhbeals/Conference-Notes/CN_20150908_TeachingLearningHistory2005.md

 Answer: Disagreement isn’t negative.
 And we are quite structured to avoid this.

-### It really makes you think critically ###
+### The Making of Modern Britons: Identity and Community 1901-1964.
+It really makes you think critically ###
-*David Clampin, Liverpool John Moores Univeristy, and Steve Lawler8
+*David Clampin, Liverpool John Moores Univeristy, and Steve Lawler*

-NB, I chaired this session and notes may be fragmentary
+The problem:

++ Too much descriptive narrative
++ Reckless use of language
++ Poor planning and structure

+Cultural History of Britain, 1901-1964

+Assessment model:
++ 500 Word definition of ‘modernity’
+  + Distil to ‘Key message’
+  + 4 Key Concepts under modernity (with short descriptions)
+  + gets them to think about language
++ ‘A Visual Essay’ around a case study (iSpring)
+  + Because it’s a ‘package’ there has to be a navigable flow; organisation
+  + Because you have to ‘move along’, they naturally answer the ‘so what’ question.

+Feedback from Cohort

++ Not universally popular
++ Unnerving and disorientating
++ Unconventional
++ Unclear what the final output would be

+Notetaker: common refrain!
+Must always think this through at start

++ Provide support
++ Provide examples
++ Persist in the face of adversity
++ Will it have any long-term benefit?
+No idea.

+Comment from audience: Digital humanities is about being unsettling.

 ### Learning through Practice: A Participatory Workshop Exploring Ways of Teaching the ‘Grammar’ of Historical Research ###
 *Diana Jeater, Goldsmiths University*

-NB, I chaired this session and notes may be fragmentary

 ____